rautyrauty/test-task-ALT/README.md

 # Test task for ALT

-This program compares two branches and outputs the result in JSON format in file
+This program compares two branches from [altrepo](https://rdb.altlinux.org/api/) and outputs the result in JSON format in file

 ```json
 {